Three-gluon decays of radially excited quarkonia $\psi(2S)$ and $\Upsilon(2S)$ with both relativistic and QCD radiative corrections: THEORETICAL FRAMEWORK

-where $ N_{V} $ is a constant and $ \beta_{V} $ is the harmonic oscillator parameter.
-To retain the radial node structure of the excited state $V$, we phenomenologically adopt the above harmonic oscillator form for the scalar function $ f(\hat{q}) $, which is a simple and commonly used treatment in the literature.
-This extended form of $ \psi(\hat{q}) $ systematically includes relativistic spin-orbit couplings, providing a consistent and improved parametrization of the Salpeter wave function.
-For convenience, we employ the shorthand
+This extended form of $\psi(\hat{q})$ systematically includes relativistic spin-orbit couplings, providing a consistent and improved parametrization of the Salpeter wave function.
+For convenience, we write it as $\psi(\hat{q})={\cal P}(\hat{q})\,f(\hat{q})$, with ${\cal P}(\hat{q})$ denoting the Dirac-structure factor in parentheses of Eq.~(\ref{psi_simple}).